Children's Congenital Heart Disease

 Inova's highly specialized physicians offer care to newborns and children with congenital heart disease.
 Care can continue at Inova through adulthood since even when defects are repaired during infancy or childhood, people born with congenital heart problems need to be carefully followed as adults.

-Click on the YouTube icon to view all videos on Inova's young congenital heart patients.
+view all videos on Inova's young congenital heart patients

 Expert care and collaboration